chillicao/mmc4w/README.md

 This fork is to maybe re-purpose this to focus on the music regardless of the format, metadata tags and availability of current song data such as elapsed and duration.

 some todos:
-- remove blocking mpd queries and even the ability to be smart with elapsed vs duration, or change it to polling
+- remove blocking mpd queries and even the ability to be smart with elapsed vs duration, or change it to polling or OPT-INs
-- creator said 'mpc idle' was not yet available when this was made, perhaps upgrade the thread to use idling for OPT-IN blocking calls
 - make artwork related cruft optional
 - revisit unecessary buttons, menu options
+- custom title bar, move info strings there

 -----